-This agreement must b IDA accounts. e completed before the Administrator can move forward with setting up
+This agreement must be completed before the Administrator can move forward with setting up IDA accounts.

 SECTION 300: Program First Steps

 As soon as an organization is informed that IHCDA's Board of Directors has approved their funding for IDA accounts, they should start taking the steps listed below.